the-mind/onlinesecurity.github.io/training/passwordsecurity.md

 1. Always log off if you leave your device and anyone is around—it only takes a moment for someone to steal or change the password.
 1. Check your password strength.
 If the site you are signing up for offers a password strength analyzer, pay attention to it and heed its advice.
 1. Avoid entering passwords on computers you don’t control (like computers at an Internet café or library)—they may have malware that steals your passwords.
-1. Avoid entering passwords when using open/unsecured Wi-Fi connections (like at the airport or coffee shop)—hackers can intercept your passwords and data over this unsecured connection.
+1. Avoid entering passwords when using open/unsecured Wi-Fi connections (like at the airport or coffee shop)—hackers can intercept your passwords and sensitive data over this unsecured connection.
 1. Use comprehensive security software and keep it up to date to avoid keyloggers (keystroke loggers) and other malware.
 1. Separate personal from work.
 Use separate passwords for personal and work accounts.
 In case attackers compromise your personal accounts, your work accounts will be safe.
 1. Depending on the sensitivity of the information being protected, you should change your passwords periodically, and avoid reusing a password for at least six months.